ayaxperson/zvuk-com-downloader/README.md

 -a, authToken       Authentication Token
 ```

+### Doesn't work?

+**PLEASE** just make an issue.
+It's most likely an easy fix, but I simply don't have the energy to recheck their API every day for micro changes.
+If you do make an issue, it will likely be resolved very fast.

 ### Authentication Token

 You can find the authentication token of your account by looking at the headers on one of the requests sent when you enter the zvuk.com website.